-During the year ended 31st March 2023 the Company has recognised an aggregate impairment loss of Rs.
-0.21 Crores on investment in joint venture considering the performance of the company.
+During the year ended 31st March 2024 the Company has recognised an aggregate impairment loss of Rs.
+0.48 Crores on investment in joint venture considering the performance of the company.
+With this the original investment of Rs 1.80 crores is fully impaired.